AJ-Seargeant/financial_fraud_detection/README.md

 ## Roadmap

 - [x] Summerise inital Logistic Regression model performance
-- [ ] Improve Logistic Regression model performance - specifically recall
+- [x] Improve recall of Logistic Regression model
-- [ ] Develop another ML model for fraud classification
+- [ ] Use a Boosted model for credit card fraud classification
+- [ ] Explore time series analysis for credit card fraud classification
+- [ ] Use a deep learning for credit card fraud classification

 See the [open issues](https://github.com/AJ-Seargeant/financial_fraud_detection/issues) for a full list of proposed features (and known issues).